GfSE/SAF-Specification/viewpoints/System-Process-Viewpoint.md

 * [User](../stakeholders.md#User)
 ## Concern
 * What is the functional scope of the SOI?
-* How is the SOI interacting with the identified external entities?
+* What are the functional interface(s) of the SOI?
+* What service(s) are expected from External Entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
+* Which function(s) are out of scope of the SOI?
+* How does a system function interact with its environment?
 * Which function(s) will the SOI provide?
-* What kind of physical item(s) (energy, material, information) are exchanged between the SOI and external entity(s)?
-* What are the functional interface(s) of the SOI?
-* What is the functional scope of each system delivery standard?
-* What Function(s) do the SOI provide?
-* What are the System Function(s) and service(s)?
+* How is the System interacting with the identified external entities?
-* What are the Functional Requirement(s) imposed on the SOI?
-* What are the Function(s) and service(s) to be implemented?
 ## Presentation
-The Functional Scenario Activity(s) and their sequence related to a System Story are represented in activity diagram(s) featuring swim lanes.
+The Functional Scenario Activity(s) and their sequence related to a System UseCase are represented in activity diagram(s) featuring swim lanes.
 The swim lanes are typed with Context Element(s) and SOI usage from the System Context(s).
 Note: It is recommended to compile separate activity diagrams refining Use Case and System Context.

 ## Profile Model Reference